DFHack/dfhack/docs/Compile.rst

 However be aware that due to the limitations of cmd.exe - especially in versions of Windows prior to Windows 10 - it can be very hard to see what happens during a build.
-If you get a failure, you may miss important errors or warnings due to the tiny window size and extremely limieted scrollback.
+If you get a failure, you may miss important errors or warnings due to the tiny window size and extremely limited scrollback.
 For that reason you may prefer to compile in the IDE which will show all build output.

 Alternatively (or additionally), consider installing an improved Windows terminal